benyap/exceptional-errors/README.md

 tests in this module, you'll need to clone this repository and install the development dependencies.

-To run tests for CommonJS, run the following command:
+To run tests for CommonJS and Typescript run the following command:

 ```
 pnpm test